meltyourface/blank/posts/Arcane-magics/Introduction-to-Arcane-Magics-Foundations-Practices/index.md

 ### 1.2 Core Principles of Arcane Magic

-Two central pillars underpin arcane magic: the Five Energetic Laws and the Threefold Arcane Connection. **Foundational knowledge in these areas is crucial for the budding arcanist**:
+**Two central pillars underpin arcane magic**: the Five Energetic Laws and the Threefold Arcane Connection. **Foundational knowledge in these areas is crucial for the budding arcanist**:

 (A) The Five Energetic Laws